 Yes and yes!
-We are great at arranging carpools for our families and encourage our families to share rides whenever possible.
+We can help in connecting our families to each other and encourage ride sharing whenever possible.
 It’s good for the PJA community and great for our environment.

-And, we have a bus service for those who choose it from NE and SE Portland.
-It is a very reasonable monthly fee, offers two different return times for those families that would like their children to participate in MJCC activities of the PJA after-care program.
+And, we have a bus service for those who choose it from NE, North, and SE Portland for a very reasonable monthly fee.
 It is open to K – 8 PJA students.
-Please call the office at 503.244.0126 for more information.
+Please call the PJA office at 503.244.0126 for more information.

 Still can't find the answers that you're looking for?
 Please call Admission Director, Inge Hoogerhuis at 503.535.3599.
 Or come take a tour of the school.
 We'd love to get to know you!